VR-25/acc/README.md

 // Enable this only if the set charging switch is stubbornly reset by the system.
 // Oftentimes, userspace thermal management daemons (e.g., mi_thermald) and/or driver issues are behind charging control issues.
 // Some people "systemlessly" disable certain thermal daemons with Magisk.
 While this is not a general recommendation, they swear by it.
-// accd enables force_off if switches fail (in auto mode) more than once.

 // idle_threshold (it) # Default: 40